ktorn/completium-landing/docs/contract/tuto/tuto2.md

 completium-cli call 2-exec_condition --entry main --arg '{ "v" : 14 }'
 ```

 If the contract call fails with an `InvalidCaller` error, it is because your tezos test address does not match the `admin` address specified in the contract code, which proves that the execution condition works as intended.
 To successfully call the contract, modify the `admin` address in the code to match your own wallet address, which is listed when you run `completium-cli show account`.
+You need to redeploy the contract when making any changes to the code.

 ## View contract